Home | Models | In Stock | About Harps | Our Shop | Music | Endorsements | Contact | Guarantee | About Ordering

 4. Laura Zaerr: A professional harpist, teacher and harp professor from the University of Oregon in Eugene.
 She plays a Koa Swan.

-Here are some details about Thormahlen Harps.
-You can hear Sharon Thormahlen play the same tune (A Rose In Winter which you can find on the books page of this website) on the 3 models of harps that we make: The Swan, The Cygnet and The Serenade, made out of a variety of woods (8 harps in all).
+You can hear Sharon Thormahlen play the same tune (A Rose In Winter which you can find on the books page of this website) on 3 models of harps that we make: The Swan, The Cygnet, and The Serenade, made from a variety of wood combinations (8 harps in all).
 Time: 4:54

 This is a list of the harps played on the video clip: